Bad Stress vs. Good Stress: How to Know the Difference

 When stress tends to be bad

 Personal tragedy, big financial losses, illness, being forced to move, getting fired—any unplanned, life-changing event is going to come with plenty of distress, says Kaiser.
-Natural disasters also play a role; O’Gorman points to the California wildfires.
+This includes the Covid-19 pandemic as well as natural disasters also play a role; O’Gorman points to the California wildfires.

 “Stressors that trigger recollections of prior distress will be more likely to engender distress,” O’Gorman says.
 “These could include recollections of combat in a veteran, or abuse experienced as a child, or infidelity by a partner.”
 (Try these 8 mini meditations that banish stress.)